donachys/SerIoTics/README.md

   "ticks_since_turn_on":0
 }
 ```
 Avro schema are specified using a JSON format.
 Below is the schema used for encoding the JSON data shown above.
-Serializing it into a byte array with Avro makes it about 58 bytes and serializing with Protocol Buffers makes it 69 bytes.
+Serializing it into a byte array with Avro makes it about 58 bytes.

 ```
 {"namespace": "com.SerIoTics.data_generation",